exercism/v3/languages/rust/concepts/structs/about.md

   let bat = foo.1;
   ```

-- Tuples are anonymous, and have anonymous fields:
+- Tuples are anonymous and have anonymous fields:

   ```rust
   (Bar, Bat)